-Zakat is provided in accordance with the Regulations of the General Authority of Zakat and Tax (GAZT) in the Kingdom of Saudi Arabia and on the accrual basis.
+Zakat is provided in accordance with the Regulations of the Zakat, Tax and Customs Authority (ZATCA) in the Kingdom of Saudi Arabia and on the accrual basis.
 Zakat charge for the year is charged directly to the statement of profit or loss with a corresponding liability recognized in the statement of financial position.
 Differences, if any, resulting from the final assessments are adjusted in the year of their finalization, refer note 3.